 In severe cases, the coronavirus can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.

-The case definition for COVID-19 was amended on 13 March 2020 and is now based on symptoms regardless of travel history or contact with confirmed cases.
+The case definition for COVID-19 is based on symptoms regardless of travel history or contact with confirmed cases.
 Diagnosis is suspected in patients requiring admission to hospital with signs and symptoms of pneumonia, acute respiratory distress syndrome or influenza, and in those with a new, continuous cough or fever who are well enough to stay in the community (see Box 1).
 A new symptom, a loss or changed sense of normal smell or taste (anosmia), was added on 18 May 2020.
 A diagnostic test has been developed, and countries are quarantining suspected cases.

 Box 1: Who qualifies as a suspected COVID-19 case?